LiHongCSBLab/Raman_ProliHH/README.md

 ## Citation
 Please cite our paper if you find this work is helpful to your research.

 > Bihan Shen\#, Chen Ma\#, Lili Tang, Zhitao Wu, Zhaoliang Peng, Guoyu Pan\* and Hong Li\*.
-(2024) Applying machine learning for the integration of multi-individual Raman-spectroscopy data to identify different stages of proliferating human hepatocytes.
+(2024) Applying machine learning for multi-individual Raman spectroscopic data to identify different stages of proliferating human hepatocytes.